 No students will be admitted if they have attended another anesthesia program with the exception of military transfer (Spouse or Self).
 No exceptions.

-BSN-DNP applicants that have previously attended another nurse anesthesia program must meet all the admission requirements of the USM NAP.
 All applicants will be considered within the usual admission cycle; off-cycle admissions are unavailable.

 How many years of practice as a licensed Registered Nurse are required?
-What type of clinical experience is preferred?
+Whattype of clinical experience is preferred?

 Applicants must be currently working full time as a licensed registered nurse in an area of intensive care nursing (ICU, CVICU, SICU, Neurosurgical ICU, MICU, etc.) for at least one and half years (two years preferred) at the time of application.
-Level III neonatal and pediatric ICU experience is accepted; however, additional part time adult experience is needed to supplement experience.
+LevelIII neonatal and pediatric ICU experience is accepted; however, additional part time adult experience is needed to supplement experience.

-Areas that do not meet ICU requirements are: CCU, PACU, OR Surgery, step-down units, and emergency room.
-Individual consideration will be given to these areas that serve as an "overflow" unit for acutely ill patients requiring intensive care nursing as described in the previous paragraph.
+Areas that do not meet ICU requirements are: CCU, PACU, OR Surgery, step-down units, cath lab, and emergency room.
+Individual consideration will be given to these areasthat serve as an "overflow" unit for acutely ill patients requiring intensive care nursing as described in the previous paragraph.